 - BOARD & BUY ON THE TRAIN (except for the night sleeper train)

 So nothing in Egypt is simple and booking online has been made a nuisance but it is still possible.
-In order to book online you will first need to sign up.
+In order to book online you will first need to register as a user.

 You can signup with this url (https://enr.gov.eg/ticketing/public/login.jsf) Scroll down the page until you see ‘I Agree to terms an conditions above‘ and click it.
 This will take you through to seat availability and you can book TWO TICKETS.
 You cannot book any more than two tickets.
 Even if you log back in, you cannot book more than two!!
 Even if you log out and log in with someone else’s username you cannot book more than two.